gensengcom/heir/README.md

 - **heir-cfr**: a CLI and API for running counterfactual regret minimizaiton in Heir-defined hand contexts to analyze game-theory optimal strategies
 - **heir-handgen**: a CLI for artificially generating intelligently random hand histories
 - **heir-fmt**: a formatter for `.heir.md` files

+This repository is updated incrementally from a closed-source version.